blackxored/wisper-mongoid/README.md

 ### Suspending events listening

-You can temporary prevent wisper to react to mongoid callbacks.
+You can temporarily prevent wisper to react to mongoid callbacks.
 ```ruby
 Wisper.skip_mongoid_listener do
 	# ...